csstools/postcss-plugins/CONTRIBUTING.md

    git remote add upstream https://github.com/csstools/postcss-plugins.git

    # Install the tools necessary for testing
+   # Node 16 or higher is required to build and run tests.
+   # There is config for nvm and volta to help you use the right version.
    npm install

+   # Do an initial build of everything to make sure local dependencies can be found.
+   npm run build --workspaces
    ```

 2. Create a branch for your feature or fix: